 To illustrate that SMART-TRIAL is committed to further enhance data privacy, and comply with the recommendations published by the EDPB, we will be implementing new technical safeguards immediately.
 Existing technical safeguards (which include many of the recommendations published by the EDPB) are already described in the SMART-TRIAL security and service statement.

 The new technical safeguards contain technical and process improvements on SMART-TRIAL's production environments.
 The goal of these improvements is not to correct any non-compliances, but further enhance our data protection standards as recommended by the EDPB guidelines.
-We expect to complete this task by the 1st of January 2021.

 With new technical and contractual (with sub-data processors) safeguards in place we can assure our customers that SMART-TRIAL is committed to follow latest recommendations on data protection to comply with the EU GDPR.